-Is Root Canal Treatment a painful procedure?
+Is the Root Canal Treatment a painful procedure?

-How long does Root Canal Treatment take?
+How long does the Root Canal Treatment take?

-In the presence of long-term pain
+– In case of having long-term pain

-Teeth with excessive loss of substance as a result of factors such as deep decay, fracture, trauma (impact)
+– Teeth with an excessive loss of substance such as deep decay, fracture, trauma (impact)

-Teeth under the crown prosthesis (coatings), which are carious due to leakage
+– Teeth under the crown prosthesis (coatings), which are carious due to leakage

-Pain and tenderness during prosthesis construction
+– Pain during prosthesis construction

-Teeth with broken roots as a result of trauma
+– Teeth with broken roots as a result of trauma

-Teeth that lost their vitality due to various reasons
+– Teeth that lost their vitality due to various reasons

-Teeth with advanced gum disease
+– Teeth with an advanced gum disease

 Does a tooth with root canal treatment hurt?

-Repetition of root canal treatment
+Repetition of the root canal treatment ?